Munnster2001/PC_LogonEventLog/README.md

-Ah, brilliant!
-A good script deserves a good README.
-Here is a quick README file in Markdown format that describes your PowerShell GUI script.
-This is perfect for a GitHub repository or a shared drive so everyone knows what it does, how to use it, and what to expect.

-***

 # Advanced Logon History Viewer

 This PowerShell script provides a **graphical user interface (GUI)** to query Windows Security Event Logs for logon and logoff events.
 It can be run on a local machine or a remote computer (with appropriate permissions).
 The script filters for common logon-related event IDs, presents the data in a user-friendly table, and allows for exporting the results to a CSV file.